 The first of our series of Epic Circuits for Day Hiking and Trail Running in the Victorian High Country.
 This route takes in some stunning scenery, including both the picturesque landscape of the Howqua River in the lowlands, and spectacular alpine vistas from on top of the Bluff.

 The Australian Alps offer some spectacular routes for day hiking and trail running.
 Get out there and have fun, but beware, this remote and rugged environment demands respect.
 Here is a list of some key items of gear to consider for survival in the Alps.

 Have you ever found yourself in the situation where you know roughly where you are on the map, but just can’t pinpoint your location?
-Here’s how to use a map and compass to work out your exact position.
+Here’s how to work out your position by triangulation, or resection, using a map and compass.

 You can see where you are on the map and you know where you want to go.
 But you still don't know which direction to actually start walking!
 Here's how to use a compass to find your way.